Someshwar28Mishra/Low-Level-Designs/Solid-Principle/README.md

 ---

 ## 3. Liskov Substitution Principle (LSP)
 Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
 Any derived class should be able to substitute its base class without the consumer knowing it.
+Child class should able to do what parent class can do.

 ### Example:
 #### Violation of LSP